Slotting Paid, Nothing Scanning: The Authorization Voids Costing Specialty Brands Six Figures a Year

 The analytical distinction between never-scanned and went-dark matters to the brand team.
 The broker does not care about the taxonomy.
 The broker needs a list: which stores, which items, what to do when they walk in.

 This structure exists because the person who runs the analysis is not the person who fixes the void.
 The analyst needs the classification logic and the dollarization methodology.
 The broker needs a route list and a dollar number that justifies the drive.
 The VP needs the rollup that sizes the total gap for a quarterly business review.
-One scan, three audiences, three tabs.
+One scan, three audiences, two tabs.

 Where this sits in the penetration picture